GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

   - how to use multiple solvers for hydraulic fracturing problems,
   - how to specify pre-existing fractures and where new fractures can develop,
-  - how to construct a mesh with bias
+  - how to construct a mesh with bias,
-  - how to specify heterogeneous in-situ properties and initial conditions
+  - how to specify heterogeneous in-situ properties and initial conditions,
   - how to use parameters, symbolic math, and units in xml files.